 Myopia control efficacy in research is gauged by both refractive and axial length measures.
 Most eye care practitioners don’t routinely measure axial length in clinical practice, mainly due to lack of access to the instrumentation and its expense.
 It is not only for this reason, though, that axial length (AXL) measurement is a bit of a problematic measure for gauging success in a clinical setting, although it is a definite necessity in a research setting.
 While a useful indicator of disease risk, AXL measurement is currently an uncertain diagnostic criteria for the individual myope.
 As lead author of the International Myopia Institute Clinical Management Guidelines, our committee settled on including AXL measurement as a ‘standard procedure’ but with the caveat that there is currently no established criteria for normal or accelerated axial elongation in a given individual.
 You can read more about this in the blog entitled Axial length measurement – a clinical necessity?

-So, we’re back to refractive progression, for which we have a published meta-analysis, including Asian and Caucasian differences.1 The Myopia Profile 'Managing Myopia Guidelines' features a two-sided infographic to help you communicate to parents (the 'Protecting Children from Myopia' side) and for clinical management reference (the 'Myopia Management in Practice' side).
+So, we’re back to refractive progression, for which we have a published meta-analysis on typical single-vision distance corrected myopia progression in children, including Asian and Caucasian differences.
+The Myopia Profile 'Managing Myopia Guidelines' features a two-sided infographic to help you communicate to parents (the 'Protecting Children from Myopia' side) and for clinical management reference (the 'Myopia Management in Practice' side).
 The blog cover image above on Gauging Success is from the 'Myopia Management in Practice' side.

 This small chart utilizes meta-analysis data to describe how much average progression could be expected, per year, for a child based on their age.
 It then applies a gauge of what constitutes 33% efficacy (an average of spectacle lens treatments and 0.025% atropine) and what constitutes 50% efficacy (an average of contact lens treatments and 0.05% atropine).
 The efficacy of atropine as monotherapy depends on its dosage – read more in Atropine – wonder or weak treatment?